 Treatments and Pricing

-I offer a course of treatments or one-off appointments..
+Your choice is to have a course of treatments or a one-off appointment:

 Course of treatments: